2021 Boston mayoral election: Rescheduling of preliminary election

 In late April, the Boston City Council approved moving the date of the preliminary municipal election from September 21 to September 14.
-The rationale for doing so was that it would grant officials an additional week to distribute mail-in voting ballots ahead of the November general election, since such ballots could not be printed until after the preliminary election determined which candidates would advance to the November general election ballot.
+The rationale for doing so was that it would grant officials an additional week to distribute mail-in voting ballots ahead of the November general election, since such ballots could not be printed until after the results of the preliminary election were certified, thereby determining which candidates would advance to the November general election ballot.
 The date change ordinance was signed two weeks later by Acting Mayor Kim Janey, making the change official.

 Date of swearing-in

-Because of the vacancy in office, the city charter stipulates that the winner of the mayoral election will be sworn in as soon as is conveniently possible once the results of the general election are certified.
+Because of the vacancy in office, the Boston City Charter stipulated that the winner of the mayoral election will be sworn in as soon as is conveniently possible once the results of the general election are certified.
 On September 24, 2021, Acting Mayor Kim Janey and general election candidates Annissa Essaibi George and Michelle Wu mutually reached an agreement for November 16 to be the tentative date for the new mayor to be sworn in.

 Candidates

 To appear on the ballot, candidates were required to file nomination papers at Boston City Hall by 5:00 p.m. on May 18 with 3,000 certified signatures of registered voters.
 Eight candidates were certified to appear on the ballot in the preliminary election of September 14.

-While the election is nonpartisan, all of the major candidates publicly identify as Democrats.
-All of the major candidates were people of color and four of the major candidates were women (Boston voters had never before elected a woman or a person of color to the city's mayoralty).
+While the election had a nonpartisan ballot, all of the major candidates had publicly identified themselves as Democrats.
+All of the major candidates were people of color and four of the major candidates were women (notable, since Boston voters had never before elected a woman or a person of color to the city's mayoralty).